davidvanstory/SnapClone/tasks/prd-ephemeral-art-sharing.md

 ### User Experience Refinements
 1. **Optimal Timer Granularity**: Should countdown displays show minutes/seconds for short durations, or keep format consistent? **Answer**: If it is not too technically difficult I would like a seconds timer.
 2. **Comment Notification Strategy**: How should users be notified of new comments on their posts without creating pressure to respond immediately? **Answer**: Don't worry about notifications right now
-3. **Frame Selection UX**: Should frame preview be mandatory after photo capture, or truly optional with easy skip? **Answer**: Easy skip

 ### Technical Implementation Details
 4. **AI Feedback Personalization**: Should AI responses consider user's skill level or previous work, or maintain general encouraging tone? **Answer**: If possible, this can be refined later